 Video clips are rapidly transforming the way political and cultural commentary is generated and circulated.
 Statements and actions by prominent figures that might have otherwise gone unnoticed and unremarked upon after being aired just once or twice on cable television are now increasingly being identified, surfaced, commented on, and spread around online.

 This new phenomenon of video clip-based online journalism and commentary is bootstrapping a new kind of scaffolding better suitable for our more rapidly responsive public discourse.
-Video clips shared on social media are enabling a more visceral, richer, and more accessible many-to-many conversation about today’s most pressing issues of social concern that goes well beyond what the one-to-many medium of cable television can facilitate.
+Video clips shared on social media are enabling a richer and more accessible many-to-many conversation about today’s most pressing issues of social concern that goes well beyond what the one-to-many medium of cable television can facilitate.

-In the seemingly ever-increasing pace of the modern world, the question is not only whether trusted media outlets can keep up but whether their audiences even have the time and attention available that is necessary to keep themselves broadly informed as citizens.
-Combine this with users' growing expectations of interactivity and being able to have their own say and conditions are ripe for a video clip-powered revolution in how people inform themselves—and one another—about the world around them.
+In the seemingly ever-increasing pace of the modern world, the question is not only whether trusted media outlets can keep up but also whether their audiences even have the time and attention necessary to keep themselves broadly informed as citizens.
+Combine this with users' growing expectations for interactivity and having their own say and conditions are ripe for a video clip-powered revolution in how people inform themselves—and one another—about the world around them.

 Online media pioneer John Battelle has noted that linear cable television seems intent on keeping eyeballs glued to the screen all day long.
 His new venture, Recount Media, seeks to give people the information they need and to give them back their time.